purseclab/Pieces/README.md

 Instrumenting firmware.
 Dissassembling ./out/temp.bc
 ```
 run.py can give you an overview of how to use pieces programmatically as well.
-Pieces provides program analyses, including symbolic execution, which can be used for analyzing firmware, compartmentalization, and much more.
-A simple python script is shown below:
+Pieces provide various program analyses, including symbolic execution, which can be used for analyzing firmware, compartmentalization, and much more.
+A simple Python script is shown below:
 ```python
 from llvm import Compiler
 import ec_loader